-Traditionally, as today, San Pedro may be consumed either on its own or with other plants in a ceremonial brew called cimora.
-While its use as a psychedelic is technically illegal in the US, specimens are widely available for “ornamental purposes.”
+Traditionally, San Pedro has been consumed either on its own or with other plants in a ceremonial brew called cimora.
+While its use as a psychedelic is technically illegal in the US, the plant itself can be found decorating yards and gardens across the country.
 It can also be found in abundance at the witches’ markets of Peru (as San Pedro or Huachuma), Bolivia (as Achuma), and Ecuador (as Aguacolla or Gigantón).

-San Pedro contains highly variable concentrations of mescaline (0.006-0.14% fresh; 0.1-2.375% dried), densest in the outermost, greenest layer of the flesh.
-As a phenethylamine, mescaline (like MDMA, 2-CB, and others) is in a different class of psychedelics to the tryptamines (e.g. psilocybin, DMT) and ergolines (e.g. LSD, LSA).
+San Pedro contains highly variable concentrations of mescaline, which is densest in the outermost, greenest layer of the cacti’s flesh.
+Like MDMA and 2-CB, mescaline is a phenethylamine, which puts it in a different class of psychedelics than the tryptamines (psilocybin, DMT) and ergolines (LSD, LSA).
 The cactus also contains hordenine, anhalonidine, anhalonine, trichocerine, tyramine, and several substituted phenethylamines besides mescaline.
 While their effects are thought to be secondary or negligible compared to mescaline’s, they may account for some of San Pedro’s purported medicinal benefits.
 Hordenine, for example, is an antibiotic, and anhalonidine has a mildly sedative effect.

 Mescaline binds to virtually all serotonin receptors in the brain but has a stronger affinity for the 1A and 2A/B/C receptors.
 It is structurally similar to LSD and often used as a benchmark hallucinogen when comparing psychedelics.